Quantum-corrected anti-de Sitter space-time: Conclusions

 We then employ an alternative metric ansatz to aid the interpretation of these QC metrics as asymptotically-AdS solitons.
 These solitons have a finite mass which depends on the temperature of the quantum scalar field state.
 For low temperatures, the soliton mass increases as the temperature increases, but it then reaches a maximum.
 The value of the temperature at which the soliton mass has a maximum is very similar for the three boundary conditions studied.
 On increasing the temperature further, the mass of the soliton decreases.
 This surprising result arises from a complicated interplay between the energy density of the quantum field (which increases as the temperature increases) and the behaviour of one of the QC metric functions (which decreases as the temperature increases).

 We have taken a very simple approach in this paper.
 Instead of attempting to solve the full SCEE (\ref{eq:SCEE}), in which the RSET on the right-hand-side is computed on the same background space-time metric which gives the geometric quantities on the left-hand-side, we have fixed the background metric for the RSET, while allowing the QC metric on the left-hand-side to vary (giving the QCEE (\ref{eq:QCEE})).
 We have however solved the full nonlinear QCEE, rather than considering linear perturbations about the initial fixed background metric (which, in our case, was pure AdS space-time), following the approach in \cite{Casals:2016odj,Casals:2018ohr,Casals:2019jfo}.
 The QCEE can be considered as an approximation to the SCEE, which will be valid when quantum corrections to the space-time are small.
 In our situation, this corresponds to low temperatures for the quantum scalar field state.
 As the temperature of the quantum scalar field increases, we find that quantum corrections to the space-time also increase, and therefore for sufficiently large temperature the approximation used in this work will breakdown.
 A full nonlinear solution of the SCEE would be required to quantitively estimate the temperature at which this breakdown occurs.
-However, one may speculate that this is may be at a temperature below that at which the QC solitons we find have a maximum mass.
+However, one may speculate that this may be at a temperature below that at which the QC solitons we find have a maximum mass.
 If this were the case, then our result that the QC soliton mass is a decreasing function of temperature for sufficiently large temperature may not persist for solutions of the full SCEE.
+Furthermore, one would expect that for sufficiently high temperatures (above the Hawking-Page phase transition \cite{Hawking:1982dh}) a black hole would form.
+We are unable to model such a scenario using the methods in this paper (in Sec.~\ref{sec:QCEE} we assume that the QC metric has a regular origin).
+We anticipate that the full SCEE would need to be solved to explore this possibility.